What is Exposed Aggregate?

 Benefits of Exposed Aggregate

 Still on the fence if exposed aggregate is the right choice for your new home or renovation?
-Have a look at the many benefits of installing exposed aggregate concrete around your property:
+Have a look at the many benefits of installing this decorative concrete around your property:

 Exposed aggregate is a hard wearing application that can take on the heaviest foot traffic.
 As a composite material, it is sturdy, weather resistant and designed to last the lifetime of your home if maintained properly.
 The only other products that are considered equal are stones like marble and slate, which tend to be extremely expensive to install.

-It is recommended that re-seal your exposed aggregate flooring every 3-5 years to maintain it’s durability, colour and lustre.
+It is recommended that re-seal your exposed aggregate area every 3-5 years to maintain it’s durability, colour and lustre.

 So Many Options

-The amazing thing about exposed aggregate applications is that no two finished projects look the same.
+The amazing thing about this type of concrete finish is that no two finished projects look the same.
 With the limitless stones, colours, sizes and finishes available for you to choose from, you are able to create a concrete design for your homes outdoor areas that will truly be one of a kind.

 It Increases The Value Of Your Property